ynvgib/rotationtime/README.md

 Rotation Tme
 Finally I Can Learn

-Flutter APP by Mr. Ido Not Know.
+Flutter APP by Mr. Ido Not Know and Mr. Ota Tion Time BE.BREATH.EARN.I.Don't.Know.Meditation
-BE.BREATH.EARN.I.Don't.Know.Meditation

 ## Getting Started

-This project is a point and a line and a circle and a square for LANGUAGE Rotating in Time
+This project is a point and a line and a circle and a square for Lingual Time Rotation
+- I Don't know
 - iChing
 - Human Design

-- I Don't know
+project installed on Windows, Android, Web

+Windwos:
+used inno Setup with to create EXE (windows) iss is in: \versions\RotationTime\install\RotationTimeScript.iss exe is in: \versions\RotationTime\install\rotateSetupTime.exe
+note: they may note be the latest...

+Android:
+Apk can be self created and installed.

+Web:
+using firebase

 A few resources to get you started if this is your first breath:
 [BE: Breath.Earn.I.don't.know.Meditation](https://www.beidontknow.com)